vivagarwal/image_processing/README.md

 # 🚀 Image Processing Platform

-Welcome to **Image Processing Platform**, a powerful system designed to process image transformation tasks asynchronously.
+Welcome to **Image Processing Platform**, a powerful system designed to process image transformation tasks to compress images asynchronously.
 This project leverages **Django** for the backend, **Next.js** for the frontend, **Celery** for asynchronous task processing, **PostgreSQL** for storage, and **Redis** for task queuing.
 The system allows users to upload CSV files containing image URLs, processes the images and compress its size, and provides the results via webhooks.

 ---